Find Cheap Medicare Plans in Your Area

 Does age affect Medicare Supplement prices in Florida?

-Yes, Florida regulations allow insurance companies to set Medigap prices differently based on age groups, and therefore enrollees see their costs increase as they age.
-On average, the cost of Plan G in Florida is $123 higher per month for a 90-year-old than for a 65-year-old.
+Yes, Florida regulations allow insurance companies to set Medigap prices differently based on age groups, so enrollees see their costs increase as they age.
+On average, the cost of Plan G in Florida is $144 higher per month for a 90-year-old than for a 65-year-old.

 Sources and methodology

-Additional information was sourced from A.M.
-Best to assess financial strength, NAIC to access the rate of complaints and Medicare.gov about general coverage details.
+Additional information was sourced from AM Best to assess financial strength, the NAIC to access the rate of complaints and Medicare.gov for general coverage details.

-The customer satisfaction rating is a one to five score based on the NAIC Complaint Index of the company's Medigap division.
-The top score of 5.0 means the company received less than a quarter of the complaints that a typical insurer of its size would receive, and Humana's 1.0 rating means the company has more than three times as many complaints of a typical insurer of its size.
+The customer satisfaction rating is a one-to-five score based on the NAIC complaint index of the company's Medigap division.
+The top score of 5.0 means the company received less than a quarter of the complaints that a typical insurer of its size would receive, and Humana's 1.0 rating means the company has more than three times as many complaints as a typical insurer of its size.